-As BBC 1’s Ripper Street keeps audiences hooked and across the city, Queen Mary University of London has brought some 300 years of colourful East End history to life through a free smartphone tour app.
+As BBC 1’s Ripper Street keeps audiences hooked and paid tours sell out across the city, Queen Mary University of London has brought some 300 years of colourful East End history to life through a free smartphone tour app.

 20 November 2013